ukparliament/search-prototype/README.md

 Each chunk of 250 or fewer IDs is assigned a new thread, as it is significantly quicker to make all requests simultaneously.

-As part of performance improvement work to the ContentObjectsController show action, used on item pages, the call to SES is now only carried out once the SES IDs relevant to items related to the result are collated and added to the list.
+As part of performance improvement work to the ContentTypeObjectsController show action, used on item pages, the call to SES is now only carried out once the SES IDs relevant to items related to the result are collated and added to the list.
 This avoids needing to make further SES requests later on, reducing page load times.
 A similar change will be made to the SearchController index action, used for the search results page, collating the related item IDs needed to present a